-The mydlink App will allow you to receive notices, browse network users, and configure your router from an iPhone/iPad/iPod Touch (iOS 3.0 or higher), Android device (1.6 or higher).
+The mydlink App will allow you to receive notices, browse network users, and configure your router from an iPhone/iPad/iPod Touch (iOS 3.0 or higher), or Android device (1.6 or higher).

-To download the "mydlink lite" app, visit the Apple Store, Android Market or http://mydlink.com/Lite.
+To download the "mydlink Lite" app, visit the App Store, Google Play, or http://mydlink.com/Lite.